utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 The following function checks the value of the option `values`, which is defined in the [Spectral document](#example-rule-that-uses-a-custom-function) (or ruleset) using `functionOptions`.
 The value of `values` is a list of numeric strings.
 If the `input` path returns a value already in the list, the rule violation is triggered.

-> Postman recommends defining the JSON schema of the expected options.
-See an [example](#example-checking-that-a-value-isnt-in-a-list-json-schema) for more details.

 ```js
 function noInEnumeration(input, options, context) {
   const { values } = options;